-This is an initial public offering of shares of common stock by Inhibikase Therapeutics, Inc. We are offering [•] shares of our common stock.

-Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be between \$[•] and \$[•] per share.
+This is a firm commitment initial public offering of shares of common stock of Inhibikase Therapeutics, Inc. We are offering 2,272,727 shares of our common stock.
+We anticipate that the initial public offering price of our shares will be between \$10.00 and \$12.00 per share.